muthukumar24/Guvi-React-JS-Task-4/README.md

 - src/Components/FullStackDevelopment.jsx
 - src/assets/styles/style.css

-Please refer "Public" Folder for Images that are used in application and Attached screenshots for your refrence under "Screenshots" folder.
+Please refer "Public" Folder for Images that are used in application and Attached screenshots for your reference under "Screenshots" folder.

 Thankyou and Awaiting Feedback.